The Gita Project (TGP)

 The Map has a node for each chapter

-Each Verse is a node under the respective chapter
+Each Verse is a node under the respective chapter-node

-Each verse node is connected to linked words, questions and concepts.
-It also has text entry.
+Each verse node is connected to related verses, words, questions, and concepts.
+These provide inputs for interpretation.

 Compile and publish insights